Help and advice if you are separating from your partner

 For any number of reasons, you may not want to take the step of issuing Court proceedings for divorce or civil partnership dissolution when you separate from your spouse or civil partner.

-You may, however, want to formalise any agreement you reach in relation to property or financial matters and/or arrangements for children.
-If you are able to reach a voluntary agreement in this manner, then this can be incorporated into a separation agreement, which is also sometimes referred to as a deed of separation.
+You may, however, want to formalise any agreement you reach concerning property or financial matters and/or arrangements for children.
+If you can reach a voluntary agreement in this manner, then this can be incorporated into a separation agreement, which is also sometimes referred to as a deed of separation.

 Our expert team of family solicitors includes: